sjmikler/pytorch-symbolic/docs/advanced_stuff.md

 It's impossible to modify parents after `SymbolicData` is created, but new children can always be added by applying new operations.
 Every operation on `SymbolicData` creates at least one new child.
-If your `nn.Module` has more than one output, more children will be created.
+If your `torch.nn.Module` has more than one output, more children will be created.
 Usually modules have just one output:

 ```py